infor-design/enterprise-ng/docs/DEVELOPER.md

 - Put a `fit(` on the test to focus the test.
 - Place a `debugger` statement in the code where you want to debug.
-- Run the tests with the command `ng test ids-enterprise-ng --browsers=Chrome`
+- Run the tests with the command `npm run testdebug`
 - press the debugger button in the browser
 - open dev tools and refresh the page